Skip to main content

 Basic Usage

-Use Node Data
+Using Node Data

 In the script, we can process the input and output data from previous nodes and pass it to downstream nodes for use.

-// Using node input data
+// Using the node's input data

 console.log(node1.input);

-// Use node output data
+// Using the node's output data

 console.log(node1.output);

-// Using node error data
+// Using the node's error data

 console.log(node1.error);